hzi-bifo/AMR_benchmarking/data/README.md

             else:
                 select_antibiotic_final.remove(anti)

-        ## some genomes are annotated with different resistant_phenotype for the same antibiotic.
+        ## check if samples with conflicting phenotype exit in other antibiotic groups
-        ## check if samples with conflicting pheno exit in other antibiotic groups
+        ## Although this kind of samples does not influence the other datasets, but we deem them as unreliable.
+Remove!
         BAD=[j for sub in BAD for j in sub] if BAD !=[]:
             for anti in select_antibiotic_final: